cyberark/ansible-conjur-collection/CONTRIBUTING.md

  ```
 ### Verification

-  When start.sh script successfully setup Conjur environment along with inventory machines , the terminal returns the following:
+  When start.sh script has successfully setup Conjur environment along with the inventory machines, the terminal returns the following:

    ```sh-session
    ...